 - Put your phone in download mode and connect it to your computer using the data cable, the ID:COM box should turn now as shown and explained above.

-- Click on PDA tab and select the downloaded .tar.md5 file.
+- Click on the PDA tab and select the downloaded .tar.md5 file.

 - Click Start, the process will start and give you a PASS indication above the ID:COM box if it installed the recovery successfully!